noteverest/gam/readme.md

-this project is called gum
+## project gam

-i don't really know what i'm doing but i'm trying to make something that looks like a game
+trying to make something that looks like a game

-design doc:
-* clone something easy, like tetris

 todo:
+* generalize platform-specific code better
-* figure out where to keep the shaders
+* figure out what to do about the shaders
-* generalize posix code
-* do lots more work
+* draw something other than a triangle

+dependencies: opengl, freeglut, glew